ViLPy/Valamis/README.md

 ### Building

 This is Maven2 project, so you can use IDE that you like.
-Tested on Netbeans 6.8+ up to current Netbeans 7.1 release.

 #### Tests
 For running tests on local machine for scorm-player you should change db.properties file inside resources directory and setup you current PostgreSQL instance.